Domhnall Gleeson: Personal life

 Gleeson has said that it never crossed his mind to change his surname at the beginning of his career to stay out of his father's shadow.
 His reasoning was that his father was not as well known internationally at that time, and everyone in the Irish film industry already knew of their relationship.

 Gleeson met and befriended Irish producer Juliette Bonass while they were in college.
 In 2023, Gleeson and Bonass married.
 Gleeson and Bonass have worked together on a number of projects, including Your Bad Self, Immatürity for Charity and Psychic.

 Alongside his father, Gleeson is an ambassador for St. Francis Hospice, Dublin, after both his paternal grandparents received end-of-life care in St. Francis Hospice in Raheny.
 In 2013 Gleeson penned a series of comedy shorts in aid of St. Francis Hospice in Raheny and Blanchardstown, called Immatürity for Charity.
-The sketches were billed as a “lowbrow comedy fundraiser" and starred Gleeson alongside appearances from this father and brother.
+The sketches were billed as a “lowbrow comedy fundraiser" and starred Gleeson alongside appearances from his father and brother.
 The sketches also included Amy Huberman, Laurence Kinlan, Tadhg Murphy, Hugh O'Conor, and others.

-He shares a love of the English football team Aston Villa with his father Brendan.
+He shares a love of the English football team Aston Villa with his father, Brendan.
 He described the team's FA Cup semifinal win over Liverpool at Wembley Stadium in 2015, as one of the "great days of my life".

 As of 2021, Gleeson was residing in Ballsbridge, Dublin.